Who should I contact first?

 What if I cancelled on official advice?

-Is self-isolation covered?
+Is a positive Covid-19 test or self-isolation covered?

 How can I dispute an insurer's decision?

-If the insurer rejects your claim, ensure you get a clear explanation in writing.
+If the insurer rejects your claim, ensure that you get a clear explanation in writing.
 If you disagree with the reasons, you can complain, prompting it to review its decision.